-During Q2-2022, the exploration team at La Plata project, continued to focus significantly on geochemical and stratigraphic analysis of the 2021-2022 exploration campaign as well as the analysis of historical geochemical data (Soils-Rocks-DDH's) analyzing indicators that vector to other mineralized systems on the property.
+The exploration team at the La Plata project continued to work on a geochemical and stratigraphic analysis of the 2021-2022 exploration campaign as well as the analysis of historical geochemical data (Soils-Rocks-DDH's), analyzing indicators that vector to other mineralized systems on the property.
 The new whole rock sampling program in historic drill holes is ongoing, with the aim of gaining a better understanding of the VMS system and the detailed composition of the host rocks.

-The Company received the final geophysical reinterpretation report from the EAFIT University, which will support the exploration team to give greater value to the targets.
+The Company received the final geophysical reinterpretation report from the EAFIT University, which will support the exploration team to give greater value to drill targets.
+New targets were generated and will be ready for drill testing during 2023.

-With this analysis of information, the Company will be ready to continue drill testing the regional targets of El Diablo, Bellavista, and San Pablo with a 5,500 DDH meters program planned to start in August of this year.
+With this analysis completed, the Company will be ready to continue drill testing the regional targets of El Diablo, Bellavista, and San Pablo with a 5,500 DDH meters program planned to start later this year.